developer-portal/content/tools/docker/compose.md

 ### Docker

-This guide expects that you have docker engine installed, configured and running (for more information see section docker of this site).
+This guide expects that you have Docker engine installed, configured and running (for more information see section docker of this site).

 ### Images

-We will use fedora-based images from [fedora-dockerfiles](https://github.com/fedora-cloud/Fedora-Dockerfiles).
+We will use Fedora-based images from [fedora-dockerfiles](https://github.com/fedora-cloud/Fedora-Dockerfiles).

 ```
 $ git clone https://github.com/fedora-cloud/Fedora-Dockerfiles.git